NairaSarkis/Master-Thesis/README.md

 >
 > ```braker.pl --species=PlectusSambesii --softmasking --AUGUSTUS_CONFIG_PATH=/scratch/nsarkisk/Psam_annotation/augustus-config/ --genome=psambesii_genome.fasta.masked --bam=psambesii-gsnap.bam.sorted```
 >
-> A gff3 file containing the annotation is obtained and a file containing all coding sequences (CDS)
+> A gff3 file containing the annotation is obtained and a file containing all coding sequences (CDS).

 ## 2. *P. sambesii* functional annotation
 ### 2.1 Orthology Inference and hox gene analysis

 ### 2.1.1 OrthoFinder Analysis
 >
-> The annotation gff3 file from the braker output is converted into the right gff3 format using agat
+> The annotation gff3 file from the braker output is converted into the right gff3 format using agat.
 >
 > ```agat_sp_extract_sequences.pl -g longest.gff3 -f psam-genome_folded.fasta -o longest.fa -p```
 >
-> Headers are changed to "PLESAM|ID" using sed command
+> Headers are changed to "PLESAM|ID" using sed command.
 >
 > Directory "Fasta_files" is created and contains *Plectus sambesii* proteome from braker2 output and proteosome fasta files from species described in Material & Methods.
 >